simplygoodwork/craft-nag/README.md

-# Nag plugin for Craft CMS 4.x
+# Nag plugin for Craft CMS

 Nag is a Craft CMS plugin that sends an email notification to users on login.
 This is intended to alert users of unauthorized logins by a bad actor.

 Follow the [@simplygoodwork](https://twitter.com/simplygoodwork) Twitter account for updates.

 ## Requirements

-This plugin requires Craft CMS `4.0.0-alpha` or later.

 An email gateway is configured in **Settings → Email**.